Paradise, Newfoundland and Labrador: Sports

 Paradise is the starting point for the annual Tely 10 Mile Road Race, one of the oldest races in Canada.
-The race begins near Octagon Pond in Paradise before heading towards Mount Pearl.

-The town of Paradise, hosted the Toronto Maple Leafs, at its Paradise Double Ice Complex, in September 2019, as the NHL club opened their 2019-2020 training camp in the town.

-In December 2019, the town of Paradise hosted the 2019 Para Hockey Cup, at its Paradise Double Ice Complex, which saw teams from Canada, The United States of America, Russia, and the Czech Republic, participating in the event.
+Paradise hosted the Toronto Maple Leafs at its Paradise Double Ice Complex in September 2019 when the NHL club opened their 2019-2020 training camp in the town.
+In December 2019, Paradise hosted the 2019 Para Hockey Cup at its Paradise Double Ice Complex, which saw teams from Canada, The United States of America, Russia, and the Czech Republic participating in the event.

-Town crest

-The town crest of Paradise was created by a former town council member and one time mayor, "Black" Arch Janes in 1986.
-He also provided an explanation of what each element of the crest represented.